Using Telemental Health to Treat Juvenile Sex Offenders

 • Explain the ethical implications of using telemental health with juvenile sex offenders.

-• List the legal implications of telemental mental with Juvenile sex offenders.
+• List the legal implications of telemental health with Juvenile sex offenders.

 From the time of registration, you have six months to access the coursework.